Mental Health Awareness Week

 Join our free Kids’ Kindness Club and you will receive a fortnightly email newsletter with Kindness Challenge, kind stories, competitions, quizzes, activities and the chance to earn your Kindness Badge and win prizes!

-This week in our Kids’ Kindness Club, we are talking about Mental Health Awareness Week, with a Kindness Challenge for children to complete our Positive Self-Talk activity sheet.
+Last year in our Kids’ Kindness Club, we set a Kindness Challenge for children to complete our Positive Self-Talk activity sheet.
+We will be setting a new Kindness Challenge for Mental Heath Awareness Week in our June newsletter (out on 1st).

 Kindness Calendar